-The early response of αB-crystallin to a single bout of aerobic exercise in mouse skeletal muscles depends upon fiber type and oxidative stress level
+The early response of αB-crystallin to a single bout of aerobic exercise in mouse skeletal muscles depends upon fiber oxidative features

 - Publication year: 2019